workduck-io/mexit-monorepo/.changeset/hip-moose-hear.md

 'mexit-webapp': patch
 ---

-URL based routing in Snippets, navigate from extension to webapp fixes
+URL based routing in Snippets, navigate from extension to webapp fixes; Fallback search in notes sidebar